benjamincrozat/content/posts/php-show-all-errors.md

 - `error_reporting(E_ALL)`: This setting controls the level of error reporting. `E_ALL` is a constant that instructs PHP to show all possible errors, warnings, and notices.

-## How to adjust PHP error settings in php.ini
+## How to adjust the setting in your php.ini to show all errors

 Besides adding these values in your PHP script, you can also set them globally from the `php.ini` file.
 Here are the steps to find and edit this file: